pladaria/reconnecting-websocket/README.md

 #### Default options

-Options should be self explainatory
+Options should be self explanatory

 ```javascript
 const defaultOptions = {